White Witch (DC Comics)

-The White Witch is a fictional character who appears in the stories published by DC Comics.
+White Witch (Mysa Nal, originally Xola Aq) is a fictional character appearing in media published by DC Comics.
 Created by E. Nelson Bridwell and Curt Swan, she is usually depicted as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
-Her real name is Mysa Nal, although her name was given as Xola Aq in Silver Age Legion stories in Adventure Comics; the revelation that her name was actually Mysa Nal was a later retcon.
-She is the sister of fellow Legionnaire Dream Girl and daughter of former High Seer of Naltor Kiwa Nal.
-Like Dream Girl, she is a native of the planet Naltor, where nearly everyone has the power of precognition, but unlike most Naltorians, Mysa cannot foresee the future.
+She is the sister of fellow Legionnaire Dream Girl and daughter of Kiwa Nal, the former High Seer of Naltor.
+Like Dream Girl, she is a native of the planet Naltor, but lacks the precognitive abilities of her species.